 - provide a platform for regional artists to reach out and connect with new audiences and opportunities.

-The festival is recognised as a major tourism drawcard and flagship regional event.
+The festival is recognised as a major tourism and flagship regional event.
 It attracts growing audiences and media interest, and has won three South Coast Regional Tourism awards.

-What events are on during River of Art?
+What’s on during River of Art?

 Where is River of Art held?

-How can I become involved?
+How can artists get involved?

-Presented each year in partnership with the Eurobodalla Shire Council, this festival favourite invites visitors to go behind the scenes and discover working studios across the region.
+Presented each year in partnership with the Eurobodalla Shire Council, this festival-favourite invites visitors to go behind the scenes and discover working studios across the region.

 Art on Parade

-River of Art 2018 Art Prize
+River of Art 2020 Art Prize